 The con: The noise from their typewriter is nerve-wracking.

 How to deal with them: Try to learn from their experience.
-You’ll be surprised what you just might found out.
+You’ll be surprised what you just might found out or what successful habit you may pick up.

 The One Whose Job Is Unknown